Why should I use your service?

 Kindly note that clients choose my services for my experience, expertise, judgement, and trustworthiness.
 I do not have any connections to or “kick backs” from any veterinarians.
 It’s actually very time-consuming and disruptive to take a client’s pet to the veterinarian – it is not something that I would suggest unless I truly thought that the pet needed urgent medical care.

-Pet first aid and CPR training will help to identify some common health issues and help to safely transport a pet to the veterinarian for medical care, but it does not make me a veterinarian, or a stand-in for a veterinarian, and I cannot diagnose health issues or prescribe medicine or magically solve medical issues.
+Pet first aid and CPR training will help to identify some common health issues and help to safely transport a pet to the veterinarian for medical care, but I am not a medical professional, and I cannot diagnose health issues or prescribe medicine or magically solve medical issues.
 It could be nothing… but then again it could be something.
 Many pets instinctively conceal sickness and injury, so that it is quite serious by the time it becomes noticeable.
 Would you really want to chance waiting and seeing, if it could mean quickly alleviating suffering and diagnosing and solving a painful, possibly fatal health issue?